Jean-François Molinari: Research

 Molinari and his laboratory's research focuses on developing multi-scale methods to model and analyse damage mechanics of materials and structures as well as their nano- and micro-structural mechanical properties.
 The laboratory's research is at the interface between Mechanics, Materials Science, and Scientific Computing, with projects in fundamental and applied science and engineering.

-Professor Molinari and his collaborators develop robust, physics-based numerical methods for High Performance Computing.
+Professor Molinari and his collaborators develop physics-based numerical methods for High Performance Computing.
 Research activities span mechanisms from the small scale (nanostructured materials, tribology) all the way to large length scales (structural mechanics, earthquake science).
-A central research theme is friction and fracture, and recent breakthrough research brings a new outlook at traditional engineering wear models.
+A central research theme is friction and fracture, and recent breakthrough research seeks to bring a new outlook at traditional engineering wear models.

 By modelling the onset of slip between two bodies in frictional contact, Molinari and his collaborators were able to gain insight into the energy balance of earthquakes.

 Molinari's laboratory share some of its knowledge by releasing open-source software (molecular dynamics, discrete dislocations, finite elements, boundary element methods, spectral methods, direct multiscale methods).